1.2.2012

 Shakespeare died in 1616.

-We always had roast beef on Sundays when I was a boy.
+We always had roast beef on Sundays when I was a boy.to talk about events that happened one after the other:

 We never went abroad for our holidays until the 1970s.